2025 French Open – Men's singles final: Match summary

 The first set started out competitively, with the first game lasting ten minutes.
 Alcaraz broke Sinner in the fifth game to take the lead.
 However, Sinner then broke back and held in the next game to take a 4–3 lead.
 After trading games, Sinner broke Alcaraz again in the last game to win 6–4, after a 62-minute set.

 Sinner's domination continued into the second set, winning the first three games and having a stretch where he won 18 out of 24 points.
 After trading holds, Sinner opened up a 5–2 lead, having won nine out of the previous twelve games.
 At this point, Alcaraz stormed back, holding twice and breaking once to tie the set at 5–5.
 A trade of holds led the set to enter a tiebreaker, which Sinner won 7–4, thanks to pulling out to an early 6–2 lead.

 Alcaraz had never previously won a match after being down two sets to love.
 In the third set, after a trade of breaks to start, he took a 4–1 lead.
 Sinner was able to hold the next two games he served and then break after that to make it 5–4, but Alcaraz broke Sinner's serve in the final game to win the set 6–4.
 This ended Sinner's streak of 31 straight sets won at Grand Slam tournaments.

 The fourth set began with both players holding serve until the score was 3–3.
 Then, Sinner broke and then held to take a 5–3 lead.
 He then took a 40–0 lead in the next game to hold three championship points.
 Alcaraz saved all three, en route to winning the next 13 out of 14 points, and taking the lead at 6–5.
 Sinner then held serve to force another tiebreaker.
 From 2–2, Alcaraz won five of the next six points to win the tie-breaker 7–3.

 To start the final set, Alcaraz broke Sinner early for a 2–0 lead.
 Following this, neither player was broken, and the score reached 5–3 to Alcaraz.
 Sinner then held the next game.
 With Alcaraz serving for the title, Sinner broke back, only letting him score one point.
 Sinner then held again to take the lead 6–5.
-After Alcaraz held the next game, the final set ended in a third and long tiebreak.
+After Alcaraz held the next game, the final set proceeded to a 10-point super tiebreak.
 Alcaraz took a 7–0 lead; Sinner won the next two points, but Alcaraz then won the final three to close and win the match.
 The final lasted five hours and twenty-nine minutes and ended with a score of 6–4, 7–6^{(7–4)}, 4–6, 6–7^{(3–7)}, 6–7^{(2–10)}.